Emerging from a world of suffering with hope

 As we look at the world, it’s very easy to give up hope.
 We see a lack of integrity in politicians and obscene wages for business leaders, and we fear for the future of our planet.

 Some try to tell us that the path to progress is to change the system.
 If we can overthrow the corrupt establishment, they tell us, we can form a new regime that’s just and equitable.
 The problems are caused by “those other people.”
-If we replace them, all will be read more
+If we replace them, read more

 A question we need to ask ourselves